 - If you only consider what’s been done before, you and your organization will be missing countless opportunities.
 Stay curious and be willing to venture outside your usual bubble.

-If you’re interested in what went on at the conference, there’s a wonderful selection of curated content (including session notes) available.
-You can also take a look at my earlier post about the Learning Escape Room, which was quite an interesting activity.
+If you’re interested in what went on at the conference, take a look at my earlier post about the Learning Escape Room, which was quite an interesting activity.

 If you’d like to read more about training, learning, and instructional design check out the rest of this author’s blogs.